gutschilla/elixir-pdf-generator/README.md

 # elixir-pdf-generator

-A wrapper for wkhtmltopdf (HTML to PDF) and PDFTK (adds in encryption) for use in Elixir projects.
+A wrapper for both wkhtmltopdf and chrome-headless plus PDFTK (adds in encryption) for use in Elixir projects.
 If available, it will use xvfb-run (x virtual frame buffer) to use wkhtmltopdf on systems that have no X installed, e.g. a server.

 # New in 0.5.0 - farewell Porcelain, hello chrome-headless (puppeteer)